Professional practice

 - Fraud, Asset Recovery and Proceeds of Crime

 This expertise has led to Richard appearing in some of the most difficult, complicated and novel cases in the related (civil) field of proceeds of crime.
-These are as follows:
+Separate examples are given below.

 SFO & Anr v LCL & 45 Ors – acting (led by Daniel Saoul KC) for private parties in proceedings concerned with establishing their pre-existing proprietary rights so as to enjoy priority over the SFO’s c£70m confiscation order, consideration of the interaction of those rights with the operation of orders for management / enforcement receivership, including costs orders and the Piggott condition jurisdiction, variation of restraint orders and the issuance of a certificate of inadequacy.